nitishMehrotra/developers-brain/content/inspiration.md

 # Inspiration

-This project was started as an attempt to start tracking my pesonal mental models while I was building Kloudi (https://kloudi.tech/).
+This project was started as an attempt to start tracking my pesonal mental models while I was building [Kloudi](https://kloudi.tech/).
 In an attempt to do so I got exposed to [Zettelkasten Method](https://zettelkasten.de/posts/overview/) and [Building a Digital Brain](https://tomcritchlow.com/2019/02/17/building-digital-garden/).
 I very quickly realised that, tech community have always been collaborating around Q&As